rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 ### Fast Track: `fast_track`

-Instead of hard-wiring the success or failure output to the respective fast-track end, you can decide what output to take dynamically, in the tas.
-However, this implies you configure the task using the `:fast_track` option.
+Instead of hard-wiring the success or failure output to the respective fast-track end, you can decide what output to take dynamically in the task.
+However, this implies that you configure the task using the `:fast_track` option.

 ```ruby
 class Memo::Create < Trailblazer::Operation